The Culture & Architecture

 11:00 am ~ Preservation Resource Center’s City Tour (Part 1)

-Embark on an eye-opening journey through New Orleans designed by MaryNell Nolan-Wheatley, Advocacy Director of the Preservation Resource Center.
-From the comfort of our bus, discover how preservation battles have shaped the city's landscape as our guide shares insider knowledge from the PRC's decades of advocacy work at local, state, and federal levels.
-Learn how grassroots efforts have saved neighborhoods from demolition and inappropriate development.
-This isn't just sightseeing; it's a masterclass in understanding how preservation policy shapes urban development and cultural identity from one of New Orleans' most knowledgeable preservation advocates.
-Perfect for architecture enthusiasts, urban planners, and anyone curious about how historic cities balance growth with preservation.
+Embark on an eye-opening journey through New Orleans on a tour created by the Preservation Resource Center.
+From the comfort of our bus, discover how preservation battles have shaped the city's landscape as our guide shares insider knowledge from PRC's decades of advocacy at the local, state, and federal levels.
+Learn how grassroots initiatives have protected neighborhoods from demolition and inappropriate development.
+This isn't just sightseeing; it's a masterclass in understanding how preservation policies shapes urban growth and cultural identity, led by one of New Orleans' most knowledgeable preservation advocates.
+Perfect for architecture enthusiasts, urban planners, and anyone curious about how historic cities manage growth while preserving their heritage.

 PRC’s city preservation tour